Language selection

 Climate Resilient Built Environment Initiative - 2021 to 2028

 The 2021 to 2028 Climate Resilient Built Environment (CRBE) Initiative is a 7-year initiative led by the NRC and funded by HICC.
 The CRBE Initiative provides the knowledge to adapt our public infrastructure where necessary, creates guides, standards, tools and technical solutions for climate resilience, and informs changes to building and infrastructure codes.
 With funding of $35 million, the initiative highlights the importance of resilience through collaboration across the construction sector, from design and decision-making to construction, operation, maintenance and retrofit.
 Research efforts are underway on nature-based solutions (such as green roofs on buildings or restoring coastal wetlands) for flooding, erosion and urban heat islands; climate resilience for major public infrastructure assets like bridges, dams and urban transit; tailored guidance for northern and remote communities; tools and technologies for public infrastructure management; and science-based knowledge to help inform codes, standards and specifications.
 The CRBE Initiative builds on the success of the 2016-2021 Climate-Resilient Buildings and Core Public Infrastructure (CRBCPI) Initiative.
 Learn more about the NRC and their work on climate resilience and important progress made in 2016–2021.
+For additional information, watch this webinar (please note this material is provided by the Climate Risk Institute and is only available in English).

 Standards to Support Resilience in Infrastructure Program